Frank Wilczek

 With particular relevance to the activities of the Centre, he also is known for his work relating to the invention of axions.

-Working within the Theory program, his expertise in axion physics will be of substantial benefit to both Centre theorists, and to experimentalists working in the axion and WISP direct-detection areas.
-Furthermore, his extensive international linkages will help promote collaborations between Centre researchers and relevant international experts.
+Working within the Theory program, his expertise in axion physics is of substantial benefit to both Centre theorists, and to experimentalists working in the axion and WISP direct-detection areas.
+Furthermore, his extensive international linkages helps to promote collaborations between Centre researchers and relevant international experts.

 Home institution: Stockholm University